How to Build Continuous Compliance into Your Development Pipeline

 junit: sectests-results.xml

 The JUnit XML output integrates with GitLab's test reporting UI.
-Security findings appear alongside your unit test results.
+Compliance findings appear alongside your unit test results.

 Jenkins setup